kelbyludwig/kel.bz/content/post/virtualization-framework-reversing.md

-I eventually started searching the binary for magic numbers referenced in this [Linux/x86 boot protocol documentation](https://www.kernel.org/doc/Documentation/x86/boot.txt) and eventually found checks like (This is using Hopper's ASM->C lifting):
+I eventually started searching the binary for magic numbers referenced in this [Linux/x86 boot protocol documentation](https://www.kernel.org/doc/Documentation/x86/boot.txt) and eventually found checks like (This is using Hopper's asm->C lifting):

 ```C
 loc_10008e0e8: